 By Jerry Bowyer, Crosswalk.com

-Various investors and financial advisors who have Netflix in their, or their clients’, portfolios have asked me if there is something they can do in response to the deplorable marketing of the film ‘Cuties’ by Netflix.
-I would suggest that if you have Netflix among your investments, either directly or as part of a mutual fund (and there is a pretty good chance that you do), you have a great deal more power than you think you do.
-The funds in which you are shareholders have the legal right to vote for (or against!) members of the board of directors, which sets policy and chooses the CEO.
-In addition, funds with holdings of $2,500 or more for one year, actually have a right to put a resolution before every other shareholder which has binding authority.
+A number of shareholders of Netflix have asked me if there is something they can do in response to the deplorable marketing of the film ‘Cuties’ by Netflix.
+I would suggest that if you are a shareholder of Netflix (and there is a pretty good chance that you are), you have a great deal more power than you think you do.
+Shareholders have the legal right to vote for (or against!) members of the board of directors, which sets policy and chooses the CEO.
+A group of shareholders with as little as $2,500 worth of the stock held for a year actually has a right to put a resolution before every other shareholder which has binding authority.
 Various ideological identity groups have used small investments to completely dominate the discussion.
 It’s time for people who uphold basic principles of sexual morality (including not sexualizing children) to use the authority we already have.
-You can't force funds to hold Netflix accountable, but you can at the very least force them to think about their responsibility.

 Netflix has seen a massive spike in cancellations since this issue has arisen.
 Analytics firm YipitData reported a spike in cancellations as high as eight times the rate of the previous month, as of September 12th.
 That is a much higher spike in cancellations than Netflix faced after the launch of DisneyPlus.
 In at least one sense, a single poster and film description has had more of short-term impact on Netflix’ subscriber base than the launch of a major competitor with the backing of one of the largest, most well-known companies in the world.